anadeangelo/pdf_crop/README.md

 # pdf_crop

-This script splits scanned pdf pages.
+This script splits scanned pdf pages, based on functions of a library called PyPDF2.
-You might need this if you have files of scanned books with 2 actual pages gathered in one (horizontally).
+You might need this if you have scanned pdf books with 2 actual pages gathered in one (horizontally).
 It returns a single new pdf file with the split pages placed in correct order.
 This improves the file's readability in devices like kindle.

 ### Requirements: python 3 and PyPDF2 package INSTALLED*** (If this is new to you, go to the end of the page)

 ### croppdfpage.py Usage:
    1. Open your terminal.
    2. Install the PyPDF2 package.
 To do it, execute the following command:

 python -m pip install pypdf2

    3. Download the "croppdfpage.py" file and copy the PATH of the folder where you placed it.
 In our example, this PATH will be C:\Users\Maria\Desktop\

-4. Now you're ready to crop you pdf pages.
-Execute the following command in your terminal, replacing the example names in capital letters for the ones that make sense to your environment/files
+   4. Execute the following command in your terminal, replacing the example names in capital letters for the ones that make sense to your environment/files

 python C:\USERS\MARIA\DESKTOP\croppdfpage.py C:\USERS\MARIA\DOCUMENTS\BOOKS\CARROLL_Alice.pdf C:\USERS\MARIA\DOCUMENTS\BOOKS\CARROLL_Alice_CROP.pdf